rusting-in-space/fuzzyfold/README.md

 An open source collection of nucleic acid folding algorithms.

 **Note**: This is a _very_ early stage, quickly developing, coding project.
 You are welcome to use it for research, but be prepared for frustration from drastic interface changes.

-You may use GitHubs issues for suggestions, but we can also just schedule a zoom call at this point.
-(The thought of an exploding issues section while there are missing resources to adress them is unsetteling.)
+You may use GitHubs issues for suggestions, but you are also welcome to reach out directly at this point.

-## Current software (in preparation):
+## Current software:
- - **ff-eval**: (Re-)evaluate secondary structures, fuzzy ensemble free energies.
+ - **ff-eval**: Free energy evaluation details for secondary structures.
  - **ff-tajectory**: Single stochastic nucleic acid folding trajectories.
  - **ff-timecourse**: Stochastic nucleic acid secondary structure ensemble simulations.

 ### WS25 -- projects goals:
- - cotranscriptional folding of large RNAs (+ ALU analysis).
+ 1. Cotranscriptional folding of large RNAs.
- - findpath/direct path sampling & barrier estimations.
+ 2. Direct path sampling & free energy barrier estimations.
- - ff-eval with new energy model & analysis.
+ 3. Energy model refinement for ViennaRNA, compatibility with other models.
+ 4. New models for coaxial stacking and salt dependency.
- - local flooding algorithms & partition functions (barriers, ?)
+ 5. Flooding algorithms & macrostate partition functions.
- - potentially: smith-waterman / HMM-like read alignments.

-## Current crates (in preparation):
+## Current crates:
- - fuzzychain.structure: A library of secondary structure data structures.
+ - fuzzychain.structure: Common secondary structure data structures.
- - fuzzychain.energy: Secondary structure energy evaluation.
+ - fuzzychain.energy: Secondary structure free energy evaluation.
- - fuzzychain.kinetics: Kinetic folding of nucleic acids.
+ - fuzzychain.kinetics: Stochastic folding kinetics for nucleic acids.

 ### Early stage crates:
+ - fuzzychain.plotting: Utilities for visualization.
  - fuzzychain.domainlevel: Domain-level secondary structure kinetics.
- - fuzzychain.plotting: Utilities for visualization.

 # Developer notes:
-Feel free to reach out and help with any part of this project.
+Feel free to reach out and contribute to this project.
 Experience with other open-source code development projects would be helpful, but is not a must.

-For benchmarking of the simutation algorithm:
+For benchmarking of the stochastic simutation algorithm:

     ```cargo bench --bench stochastic_simulation```